jharrels/SAGE/README.md

 [![SAGE][sage-gallery]](https://j-topia.com/images/sage_gallery.png)

 SAGE is a well designed, clean, and modern front-end for SCUMMVM.
 For those who aren't familiar, SCUMMVM is an application which allow you to run classic graphic adventure and roleplaying games on modern systems.
 It is a fantastic application that has given many a chance to relive their childhood favorites, with minimal fuss.
+Scummy (or SAGE, as it is now called) automatically reads the ScummVM configuration and presents the gamelist in, what we hope, is a much nicer format.
+You can add games directly through SAGE, install alternate versions, set your default version, set favorites, and more.

+This project was shelved for four years as it seemed like the ScummVM team, in 2021, was about to introduce something native that did exactly the same thing.
+However, this never came to pass, so this project has been restarted as of May 2025.

 A list of resources that I find helpful are listed in the acknowledgements.